Manosphere: Themes and ideology

 The manosphere is a varied group of online communities that includes men's-rights activists (MRAs), incels (involuntary celibates), Men Going Their Own Way (MGTOW), pick-up artists (PUAs), and fathers' rights groups.

 Some groups within the manosphere have adversarial relationships with one another.
 Groups such as MRAs and PUAs tend to exaggerate their differences with one another, despite their philosophies being almost identical.

 While the specifics of each group's beliefs sometimes conflict, the general ideology of manosphere groups centers on the promotion of masculinity, antifeminism, and misogyny.
 In particular, feminists are portrayed as ignoring male victims of sexual assault and encouraging false rape accusations against men.
 Journalist Caitlin Dewey argues that the main tenets of the manosphere can be reduced to (1) the corruption of modern society by feminism, in violation of inherent sex differences between men and women; and (2) the ability of men to save society or achieve sexual prowess by adopting a hyper-masculine role and forcing women to submit to them.

 A central theme permeating the manosphere is that of misandry (hatred of men).
-Disparate groups within the manosphere are united by the central belief that feminism dominates contemporary society, promoting a misandrist ideology that needs to be overthrown.
+Disparate groups within the manosphere are united by the central belief that feminism dominates contemporary society, and that men are the victims of a culture that has been corrupted by feminine values and biased against men.